Tobael/FairMoney/README.md

 - Ensure Node is installed by executing `node --version` in your shell.
 - Ensure NPM is installed by executing `npm --version ` in your shell.
 - Switch your working directory to ./Frontend (`cd Frontend`),
-- Execute `npm install` in your shell to install the necessary dependecies.
+- Execute `npm ci` in your shell to install the necessary dependecies.
 - Execute `npm test` in your shell to run the tests.

 ### Backend